xhyrom/discord-datamining/data/support-articles/epic-games-x-discord-2023-promo-faq/content.md

 <p><strong><span class="wysiwyg-color-blue80 wysiwyg-font-size-large">Q: What if I didn't receive an email from Epic Games Store with the Nitro promo link, even if I have an Epic Games Store account?</span></strong></p>
 <p id="docs-internal-guid-755dbe8c-7fff-db09-b02e-f632bc2e3a28"><strong>A:</strong> In order to receive an email from Epic Games Store with the Nitro promo link, you must have an Epic Games Store account.</p>
 <p>Additionally, make sure that you've opted to receive marketing emails from the Epic Games Store.
 If you've unsubscribed, you sadly won't be able to see this offer. </p>
-<p>If you believe you are eligible for the promotion, contact Epic Games Store's support team:<a href="https://www.epicgames.com/help/en-US/" target="_blank" rel="noopener"> https://www.epicgames.com/help/en-US/</a></p>
+<p>If you believe you are eligible for the promotion, contact Epic Games Store's support team:<a href="https://www.epicgames.com/help/en-US/" target="_blank" rel="noopener noreferrer"> https://www.epicgames.com/help/en-US/</a></p>
 <p><strong><span class="wysiwyg-color-blue80 wysiwyg-font-size-large">Q: I see a Sad Trombone error when I try to redeem my Nitro promo link.</span></strong></p>
 <p id="docs-internal-guid-ddf4b22b-7fff-1d63-3b08-74b962444009"><strong>A: </strong>Would you happen to be entering this Nitro promo link from the promotion into the Discord Gift Inventory or as a link within Discord chat?</p>
 <p>If so, this is the incorrect method for redeeming the Nitro promo link, and you will see an error when attempting to redeem the promotion.</p>